kendayao/Netflix-Clone/README.md

 ## Description

-This application is a replica of the popular steaming service, Netflix built using React.js and hosted on firebase.
+This application is a replica of the popular steaming service, Netflix.
+Built using React.js, redux and react hooks to manage state, and firebase for web hosting.

 ## Table of Contents